godotengine/godot-docs/tutorials/scripting/visual_script/nodes_purposes.rst

 .. image:: img/visual_script41.png

-As it can be seen above, there are two nodes available: A simple getter, and a sequenced setter (setting requires a sequence port).
+As you can see above, there are two nodes available: a simple getter, and a sequenced setter (setting requires a sequence port).

 Scene Node